-The Sloan Digital Sky Survey (SDSS; York et al. 2000) is a comprehensive imaging and spectroscopic survey of the optical sky using a dedicated 2.5-meter telescope (Gunn et al. 2006) at Apache Point Observatory in southern New Mexico.
-The telescope has a 3° diameter field of view, and the imaging uses a drift-scanning camera (Gunn et al. 1998) with 30 2048 × 2048 CCDs at the focal plane which image the sky in five broad filters covering the range from 3000Å to 10,000Å (Fukugita et al. 1996; Stoughton et al. 2002).
-The imaging is carried out on moonless sand cloudless nights of good seeing (Hogg et al. 2001), and the resulting images are calibrated photometrically (Tucker et al. 2006; Padmanabhan et al. 2007) to a series of photometric standards around the sky (Smith et al. 2002).
-After astrometric calibration (Pier et al. 2003) the properties of detected objects in the five filters are measured in detail (Lupton et
+The Sloan Digital Sky Survey (SDSS; York et al. 2000) is a comprehensive imaging and spectroscopic survey of the optical sky using a dedicated 2.5 m telescope (Gunn et al. 2006) at Apache Point Observatory in southern New Mexico.
+The telescope has a 3° diameter field of view, and the imaging uses a drift-scanning camera (Gunn et al. 1998) with 30 2048×2048 CCDs at the focal plane which image the sky in five broad filters covering the range from 3000 to 10000 Å (Fukugita et al. 1996; Stoughton et al. 2002).
+The imaging is carried out on moonless and cloudless nights of good seeing (Hogg et al. 2001), and the resulting images are calibrated photometrically (Tucker et al. 2006; Padmanabhan et al. 2007) to a series of photometric standards around the sky (Smith et al. 2002).
+After astrometric calibration (Pier et al. 2003) the properties of detected objects in the five filters are measured in detail (Lupton et al. 2001; Stoughton et al. 2002).
+Subsets of these objects are selected for spectroscopy, including galaxies (Strauss et al. 2002; Eisenstein et al. 2001), quasars (Richards et al. 2002), and stars.
+The spectroscopic targets are assigned to a series of plates containing 640 objects each (Blanton et al. 2003), and spectra are measured using a pair of double spectrographs, each covering the wavelength range 3800-9200 Å with a resolution $\lambda/\Delta\lambda$ which varies from 1850 to 2200.
+These spectra are wavelength- and flux-calibrated, and classifications and redshifts, as well as spectral types for stars, are determined by a series of software pipelines (Subbarao et al. 2002).
+The data are then made available both through an objectoriented database (the Catalog Archive Server [CAS]) and as flat data files (the Data Archive Server [DAS]).